 The truth is that you do not have to spend a fortune to have an enjoyable trip to Dubai.
 There are plenty of things that you can do in the glittering Emirati city without breaking the bank or spending any money at all.

-Visit the Hindu Temple of Shiva and Krishna Mandir
+Visit the Hindu temple of Shiva and Krishna Mandir

 Where: 62A Street Bur Dubai (Old Dubai)

-The Hindu Temple of Shiva and Krishna Mandir is a fascinating place to visit to gain an insight into their religion and culture, with the best time to stop by being on Friday afternoons when devotees attend the temple with their offerings to the gods.
+The Hindu Temple of Shiva and Krishna Mandir is a fascinating place to visit to gain an insight into their religion and culture.
+Friday afternoons are the best time to visit.
+On Fridays, you will see devotees attending the temple with offerings to the gods.

 Browse the Souk Madinat